Function Description

 ![]() |

-| Specify the center point of the regular polygon | Specify the length and angle of the regular polygon | Result diagram of the regular polygon |
+| Specify the center point of the regular polygon | Specify the length and angle of the regular polygon | Result of regular polygon |